Mike Moore (New Zealand politician): Cabinet minister

 As a government minister in the Fourth Labour Government he held numerous portfolios, initially as Minister of Overseas Trade, Minister of Tourism and Minister for Sport and Recreation.
 He became best known in his role as Overseas Trade Minister from 1984 to 1990 with involvement in the GATT negotiations.
 He also advanced the Closer Economic Relations (CER) free trade agreement with Australia.
 In 1988 he became Minister of External Relations and Deputy Minister of Finance.
 Moore was privately critical of the government’s asset sales agenda, particularly concerned with the surge in unemployment that followed, he even dry-vomited in a toilet after the sale of the Tourist Hotel Corporation.
 He was also vehemently opposed to finance minister Roger Douglas' proposal for a flat tax rate.

 In 1988 Lange recalled Palmer from overseas to be acting Prime Minister to prevent Moore (who was ranked third in cabinet) doing so.
 Lange later reflected saying "But God alone knew what Moore might do."
 Moore later said he found the comments to be quite hurtful.
 When Lange resigned in 1989, Moore stood for the leadership of the party, but was defeated 41 votes to 19 by Palmer.
 Palmer did give Moore the coveted position of Minister of Foreign Affairs in early 1990.
 However, Palmer was unable to regain public popularity and resigned just over a year after becoming leader.
 Moore stood again for the leadership and this time won, defeating backbench MP Richard Northey 41 votes to 19, and consequently became New Zealand's 34th Prime Minister.

 Prime Minister (1990)

 Moore became Prime Minister for 60 days, having convinced the Labour caucus that, while he could not win the election for Labour, he would help save more seats than had they remained led by Palmer.
 Moore energetically hit the campaign trail and made an impact immediately by handling hecklers and interjectors visibly better than Palmer had done.
 His performance closed the gap in the polls between Labour and National to 10%, better than it had been for over a year.
+In a study of the 1990 election, political scientists Jack Vowles and Peter Aimer, concluded that Moore made an impact on voters who were still then undecided about how they would vote when the campaign began.
+They stated "The evidence has confirmed the presence of a small electoral effect, consistently in Moore's favour,” and that "He attracted some late deciders, probably deterred others from leaving Labour; and those who did leave appeared to do so despite, rather than because of, the leadership change."